-Copeland provides investment recommendations in the form of a model portfolio to a Sponsor or third-party firms such as Unified Managed Account ("UMA") platforms and other registered investment advisers who then utilize all or part of the model in managing their clients' accounts.
-With regards to UMAs, Copeland provides model portfolios and any updates to the model portfolios to UMA Sponsors in exchange for a fee.
-The UMAs and other providers will then utilize the model to invest their client accounts.
+Copeland provides investment recommendations in the form of a model portfolio to a Sponsor or third-party firms such as Unified Managed Account ("UMA") platforms and other registered investment advisers, who then utilize all or part of the model in managing their clients' accounts (collectively, "Model Programs").
+With regards to Model Programs, Copeland provides model portfolios and any updates to the model portfolios to Model Programs in exchange for a fee.
+The Model Programs will then utilize the model to invest their clients' accounts.
 Copeland does not receive client-level information in the majority of these relationships and any client information which passes through to Copeland is not used by Copeland in the model delivery process.
 Copeland's obligation in these relationships is to provide updated model allocations in a timely manner for the strategy or strategies outlined in a written arrangement.
-While an account can be formatted as a separately-managed account within these model delivery relationships, Copeland does not have trading authority over these accounts as it does for the discretionary accounts described above.
+While an account can be formatted as a separately managed account within these model delivery relationships, Copeland does not have trading authority over these accounts as it does for the discretionary accounts described above.
 Another common account structure in model delivery arrangements is the UMA.
 The UMA structure has a single account consisting of multiple strategies instead of a single strategy.
 The strategies will be a combination of Copeland's strategies and other investment managers' strategies.
 The implementation of the strategy and continual servicing of your account in these relationships is handled by the platform or adviser.

-Copeland will send notification to the UMA or other model account providers when their placement in the Copeland trading rotation arrives, but will generally not wait for the UMA or other model account provider to complete their trading (as further detailed below) before moving on in the rotation.
-We do not offer any additional services to UMA or other provider's model accounts; the Sponsor is responsible for all trading and client interaction.
-UMAs and other provider model accounts' assets are not included in Copeland's regulatory assets under management.
-The assets are considered "assets under advisement", which, as of December 31, 2018, totaled approximately \$748 million.
+Copeland will send notification to the Model Programs when their placement in the Copeland trading rotation arrives but will generally not wait for the Model Programs to complete their trading (as further detailed below) before moving on in the rotation.
+We do not offer any additional services to Model Programs; the Sponsor is responsible for all trading and client interaction.
+Model Programs accounts' assets are not included in Copeland's regulatory assets under management.
+The assets are considered "assets under advisement", which, as of October 31, 2022, totaled approximately \$1.88 billion.
 These assets are not considered discretionary or non-discretionary assets under management.

 The recommendations implicit in the model portfolios provided to the Sponsor may reflect recommendations being made by Copeland contemporaneously to, or investment advisory decisions made contemporaneously for, similarly situated discretionary clients of Copeland.
 Thus, Copeland may have already commenced trading for its discretionary client accounts before the Sponsor has received or had the opportunity to evaluate or act on Copeland's recommendations.
-In this circumstance, trades ultimately placed by the Sponsor for its clients will be subject to price movements, particularly with large orders or where the securities are thinly traded, that may result in UMA and/or model-based program clients receiving prices that are less favorable than the prices obtained by Copeland for its discretionary client accounts.
-On the other hand, the Sponsor may initiate trading based on Copeland's recommendations before or at the same time Copeland is also trading for its discretionary client accounts.
-Particularly with large orders or where the securities are thinly traded, this could result in Copeland's discretionary clients receiving prices that are less favorable than prices that might otherwise have been obtained absent the sponsor's trading activity.
+In this circumstance, trades ultimately placed by the Sponsor for its clients will be subject to price movements, particularly with large orders or where the securities are thinly traded, that may result in Model Program clients receiving prices that are more or less favorable than the prices obtained by Copeland for its discretionary client accounts.
+On the other hand, the Model Program Sponsor may initiate trading based on Copeland's recommendations before or at the same time Copeland is also trading for its discretionary client accounts.
+Particularly with large orders or where the securities are thinly traded, this could result in Copeland's discretionary clients receiving prices that are less favorable than prices that might otherwise have been obtained absent a Model Program Sponsor's trading activity.
 Because Copeland does not control the Sponsor's execution of transactions for the Sponsor's client accounts, Copeland cannot control the market impact of such transactions to the same extent that it would for its discretionary client accounts.